-This course includes personal development; ethical, legal and social responsibilities with the patient, family and co-workers; communication skills; vocational responsibilities of the practical nurse; nursing organizations; and local, state and national health resources.
+This course includes personal development; ethical, legal and social responsibilities with the patient, family and co-workers; communication skills; vocational responsibilities of the practical nurse; delegation of duties; nursing organizations; and local, state and national health resources.
 Prerequisite: None

-LPN 11005 Basic Concepts of Nursing I
+LPN 11006 Basic Concepts of Nursing I

-Covers the fundamental principles, skills and attitudes needed to give nursing care.
+Covers the fundamental principles, skills, delegation, and attitudes needed to give nursing care.
 Scientific rationale concerning common procedures used in the care of the sick will be discussed and demonstrated.
 Competency will be demonstrated in the clinical setting.
 The prevention of the spread of disease, safety and comfort measures will be taught.
 The student will be taught the development of responsibility to make, to report and to record observations using the nursing care process.
-Prerequisite: LPN 10001
+Co-requisite: LPN 10001

-LPN 12001 Medical/Surgical Nursing I
+LPN 12002 Medical/Surgical Nursing I

 Covers the common condition of illness and nursing care of adult patients in acute, sub-acute or convalescent stages of illness, of both short and long term duration, including nutrition and administration of drugs.
-Co-requisite: LPN 11005
+Co-requisite: LPN 11006

-LPN 13005 Basic Concepts of Nursing II Continuation of LPN 11005.
-Prerequisite: LPN 11005
+LPN 13004 Basic Concepts of Nursing II Continuation of LPN 11006.
+Prerequisite: LPN 11006

-LPN 14002 Medical/Surgical Nursing II
+LPN 14005 Medical/Surgical Nursing II

 Continuation of the study of common conditions of illness and nursing care of adult patients in acute, sub-acute or convalescent stages of illness, including administration of drugs.
-Prerequisite: LPN 12001
+Prerequisite: LPN 12002.
+Co-requisite: LPN 13004